brendanhasz/brendanhasz.github.io/_posts/2018-12-15-quantile-regression.md

 Uncertainty estimation can be especially difficult when the data is [heteroskedastic](https://en.wikipedia.org/wiki/Heteroscedasticity), that is, when the variance of the target variable changes across the value of the predictors.
 The [quantile loss](https://en.wikipedia.org/wiki/Quantile_regression) can be used with most loss-based regression techniques to estimate predictive intervals (by estimating the value of a certain quantile of the target variable at any point in feature-space).

-New York City releases their [taxi ride data](http://www.nyc.gov/html/tlc/html/about/trip_record_data.shtml), and Kaggle hosts a subset of the data
-[here](https://www.kaggle.com/c/new-york-city-taxi-fare-prediction/data), which we'll use for this post.
+In this post we'll predict taxi fares in New York City from the ride start time, pickup location, and dropoff locations.
+But instead of just predicting a single estimate, let's also estimate the 95% confidence intervals of our predictions, to get a better idea about how uncertain our model's predictions are.

 **Outline**